 History, tourist information, and nearby accommodation

 In the centre of the courtyard is the unusual rounded Icehouse, built to a honeycomb pattern within.
-The icehouse was meant not only to fulfill the practical function of food storage, but also to act as a symbolic temple, probably based on the Roman Temple of Vesta.
+The icehouse was meant not only to fulfil the practical function of food storage but also to act as a symbolic temple, probably based on the Roman Temple of Vesta.

 About Cairness House

 Address: Cairness, Lonmay, Grampian, Scotland, AB43 8XP

 Location: Located near Lonmay village, just west of the B9033, 3 miles off the A90

 Photo Credit: jamieperth, licensed for reuse under the Creative Commons Licence